Gendarmerie (Austria): K.k. Gendarmerie

 The idea to establish a Gendarmerie (from gens d'armes: "armed people") military force charged with police duties originated from the Revolutions of 1848 in the Austrian Empire.
 It was formed on 8 June 1849 by order of Emperor Francis Joseph as a component of the k.k.
 Army, modelled on the Gendarmerieregiment in the Austrian Kingdom of Lombardy–Venetia incorporated upon the 1815 Congress of Vienna.
 Up to then 1776 set up "military police corps" existed in Austria as a militarily organized corps alone in large cities like Vienna, Lemberg, Krakau, Przemyśl.

 Johann Franz Kempen, Baron of Fichtenstamm, was appointed first General-Gendarmerie-Inspector.
 While it was originally a military corps responsible for the whole Austrian Empire, gradually over the second half of the nineteenth century it became responsible for public order.
 Initially composed of eighteen regiments and part of the army, its operational command was transferred to the Austrian Ministry for the Interior in 1860 and wholly severed from the armed forces in 1867.
 Nevertheless, training, uniforms, ranks, and even pay remained patterned after the army.
-The military origins were still represented in the retention of the old insignia, a flaming grenade, after the Gendamerie became a component of the civil administration in 1918.
+The military origins were still represented in the retention of the old insignia, the flaming grenade, after the Gendamerie became a component of the civil administration in 1918.
 The predominantly grey uniform also owed its inspiration to the Austro-Hungarian Army.

 Beside for the maintenance of the public order, the k.k.
 Gendarmerie became a vital instrument for suppression of constitutional or democratic ambitions during the post-revolutionary era of Austrian neo-absolutism in the 1850s and 60s, which brought it the hate of the middle class.